uttejkumarreddy/uttejkumarreddy/README.md

 - 👋 Hi, I’m @uttejkumarreddy
-- 👀 I’m interested in Artificial Intelligence.
+- 👀 I’m interested in making applications beneficial to general public, especially students.
-- 🌱 I’m currently learning Natural Language Processing and Reinforcement Learning.
+- 🌱 I’m currently focusing on expanding my expertise in Artificial Intelligence (NLP, RL, ML, CV, Robotics).
-- 💞️ I’m looking to collaborate on projects involving improvement of natural language understanding.
+- 💞️ I’m looking to collaborate on interesting projects in the field of AI.
 - 📫 How to reach me ...
 Email me: uttejkumarreddy@gmail.com

 <!---